 - Multiple practice tests must be solved by students.
 This would make it easier for students to understand how JEE Main exam papers are structured.
 Numerous practice tests can also help students increase their speed and accuracy.

 - Candidates need to resolve their doubts.
-If the students will have unaddressed doubts, they will not be able to solve tricky questions.
+If the students have unaddressed doubts, they will not be able to solve tricky questions.

 - Time management is one of the key pillars of success in the JEE Main examination. strategic changes in preparation plan.